Christmas Encore: Save up to 20% on Plaud NotePin for 48 hours. 🎁

 Hardware-based solutions like Plaud are especially convenient for professionals who need reliable call recordings on a regular basis for meetings, interviews, or important conversations.

-It's simple to activate and use a Plaud device for recording calls, even if you are not very tech-savvy.
+It's easy to activate and use a Plaud device for recording calls, even if you are not very tech-savvy.
 Here is how to get started.

 1. Start recording: Long-press the Record Button for 1 second until you feel 1 vibration